-- ▶ Select the mode for choosing a contour.
+- Select the mode for choosing a contour.
 The TNC hides the layers shown in the left window, and the right window becomes active for contour selection. - ▶ To select a contour element, click the desired contour element with the left mouse button.
 The selected contour element turns blue.
 At the same time, the TNC marks the selected element with a symbol (circle or line) in the left window. - ▶ To select the next contour element, click the desired contour element with the left mouse button.
 The selected contour element turns blue.
 If further contour elements in the selected machining sequence are clearly selectable, these elements turn green.
 Click on the last green element to assume all elements into the contour program.
 The TNC shows all selected contour elements in the left window.
 The TNC displays elements that are still green in the NC column without a check mark.
-This elements are not output to the contour program when it is saved.
+The TNC does not save these elements to the contour program